spiffe/spiffe/community/vendor-companies-engagement-procedure.md

   issues, the company will be removed from the channels and the list of community partners.

+##### Channel Removal Process

+If a specific vendor's channel consistently experiences disruptive behavior or other persistent issues despite warnings and interventions:

+* The SSC will conduct a thorough review of the channel's activity and impact on the community.
+* If the SSC determines that the channel is detrimental to the community's well-being or productivity, they will initiate a formal discussion about potential channel removal.
+* The SSC will notify the vendor's technical and community contacts about the concerns and the potential for channel removal.
+* The vendor will be given a specified timeframe (e.g., 30 days) to address the issues and demonstrate improvement.
+* If no significant improvement is observed, the SSC will vote on removing the channel.
+* A majority vote from the SSC is required to remove a channel.
+* If the vote passes, the channel will be archived, and the vendor will be notified of the decision and the reasons behind it.
+* The vendor may appeal the decision or request reinstatement after a specified period (e.g., 6 months), demonstrating how they have addressed the previous issues.
+* The timelines for removal, appeal, and reinstatement are subject to change based on the SSC's discretion.

 ##### Documentation and Reporting

 * SSC will document all incidents of disruptive behavior, including the